akashihi/mdg/README.md

 Start postgresql and create a database, using sql script at `mdg/docs/createdb.sql`

-Download [hunspell dictionaries](https://github.com/elastic/hunspell.git) and put the to the elastic configuration directory.
-Start elastic and, optionally, create indices, using definition from `mdg/docs/es_schema.json` Indices may be recreated at any moment using web ui.
+Download [hunspell dictionaries](https://github.com/elastic/hunspell.git) and put the to the elastic configuration directory, then start elastic.
 Configure nginx to serve web ui files and proxy mdg server.
 Sample server configuration is below:

     server {